 - the satisfactory completion of a designated program of study for the degree as specified by the administration of the University and in compliance with all admission requirements. - the successful maintenance of a minimum cumulative GPA of 3.0 equivalent to the grade of B. - the successful completion of a research thesis project. - For 45 US credit programs, the successful completion of 45 US credits (minus waivers or transfer credits of no more than 9 US credits).
 A minimum of 39 US credits must be completed in the UBIS degree program. - For 36 US credit programs, the successful completion of 36 US credits (minus waivers or transfer credits of no more than 6 US credits).
-A minimum of 30 US credits must be completed in the UBIS degree program. - assurance that all financial obligations to the University have been met; and - payment of a graduation fee.

-• assurance that all other obligations to the University have been met; (i.e., returning books and other materials, if applicable).
+A minimum of 30 US credits must be completed in the UBIS degree program, and - assurance that all other obligations to the University have been met; (i.e., returning books and other materials, if applicable).